 Normally, Cytotec is given to get your cervix to soften and get to approximately 3 centimeters.
 Once you get to 3 cm, we usually switch to Pitocin Rarely your body just goes into labor on its own and it just progresses from there.

-Sometimes cytotec is given, your water breaks and things progress quickly from there — you never know!
+Sometimes Cytotec is given, your water breaks and things progress quickly from there — you never know!

 Pitocin is given IV and is considered more high risk than Cytotec (but it is FDA approved).
 Patients must be monitored continuously and are not normally “allowed” to eat (although, frankly — you can do whatever you want, it’s just a doctor’s order for the nurse).

-I talk all about the possible outcomes (including possibly going home) in my Induction Mini Class.
+I talk all about the possible outcomes of an induction (including possibly going home) in The Online Prenatal Class for Couples.
 Seriously, just check it out:

-- SUPER low price point
+- Great price point for every budget.

 And, if you’re not quite sure you’re ready for that whole thing, check out my free prenatal class.
 It’s your first step toward getting in the driver’s seat of your birth.